cooldev33/craco-cesium/README.md

 ### 3. Rewrite npm scripts

-Rewrite npm scripts in `package.json` as following:
+Rewrite npm scripts in your project's `package.json` as following:

 ```js
 {